Ofceab-Studio/loggme/README.md

 # loggme

-_A litle package be relax when your apps are running on production.
-Allways receive logs about what happen there through Telegram, slack and any other http REST API._
+_A little package be relaxed when your apps are running on production.
+Always receive logs about what happens there through Telegram, slack, and any other HTTP REST API._

 ## Features

-- [x] Support logging through telegram
+- [x] Support logging through Telegram
-- [x] Support logging through slack
+- [x] Support logging through Slack
 - [x] Support logging through custom REST API endpoints

 ## Example